Featured Post

 Typical gear of an 18th century longhunter in the American colonies

-It was on this camp site that William Jr. stepped into history, for by building a cabin home in 1769 (and surviving the Native Americans to tell the tale), he and his family became the first permanent White settlers of the future state (Ref 0, Ref 3, p.110).
+It was on this camp site that William Jr. stepped into history, for by building a cabin home there in 1769 (and surviving the Native American raids to tell the tale), he and his family became the first permanent White settlers of the future state (Ref 0, Ref 3, p.110).
 Lydia furthered this celebrity by birthing the first white child of future TN, Russell Bean, in May 1769 (Ref.6, p.8).
 I'm sure she was relieved to have made it safely to her new home before the baby was born.
 They are said to have arrived just a few days prior to the birth.
 Given that the "roads" at this time were only Indian trails, they would have traveled by foot or horse only, and it must have been a difficult journey.

 Artists conception of Bean Family Cabin on Boones Creek

 Over the next few years, many relatives of the Bean and Russell families would join them in this area.
-Unfortunately, due to incomplete earlier surveying efforts, the settlers had gone further south and west than they realized, and it was later determined that their new homesteads laid outside the established borders of VA or NC (Ref 3, p.110).
+Unfortunately, due to incomplete earlier surveying efforts, the settlers had gone further south and west than they realized, and it was later determined that their new homesteads lay outside the established borders of VA or NC (Ref 3, p.110).
 This placed them in violation of the 1770 Treaty of Lochaber, which the British Crown had made with the Cherokee Native Americans.
 Not only that, but it placed them outside the protection and laws of the American colonies as well.
 Things came to a head in 1772, when the British government ordered the new settlers to leave.

 Land boundaries established with the Cherokees by the 1770 Treaty of Lochaber

 On the eve of the American Revolution as this was though, the new settlers weren't much inclined to take orders from the British government, and with the looming war, Britain had bigger things to worry about.
 The settlers took advantage of the temporary disarray to basically form their own independent nation, which they called the Watauga Association.
 They copied the law structure of the Virginia Colony to form their Articles of governance, and then passed the Watauga Republic into existence by unanimous settler consent.
 Then they formed their own militia (of which William Jr. and his sons were members) and elected 5 magistrates to serve on the Wataugan court.
-Having settled this, they approached the Cherokee for new treaty terms, to lease the land from them as an independent nation, to which the Native Americans agreed!
+Having settled this, they approached the Cherokee peoples for new treaty terms, in which they would lease the land from them directly as an independent nation, to which the Native Americans agreed!

 Fort Caswell at Sycamore Shoals Historic State Park in Elizabethton, TN